Tropical update: Flood concern along Gulf Coast; two Atlantic systems to watch

 Area to watch off African coastline

-Another system, known currently as Invest 95L, ejected westward off the African coastline earlier this week near Senegal.
+Another system, known currently as Invest 95L, ejected westward off the African coastline this week near Senegal.
 It began its long trek west across the Atlantic’s Main Development Region, or the stretch of warm water in the tropical belt north of the equator.
 That clump of showers and a few thunderstorms has been slow to organize.
 While the system exhibits plenty of spin, it’s having a tough time brewing persistent thunderstorms.

 The National Hurricane Center estimates a high likelihood, around 70 percent odds, that the system will develop into a tropical depression or storm as it continues westward.
-It will likely skirt north of the Lesser Antilles and recurve out to sea, but it still could induce heavy rainfall along the northern Leeward Islands.
+It will probably skirt north of the Lesser Antilles and recurve out to sea, but it still could induce heavy rainfall along the northern Leeward Islands.